 The intent is to ultimately arrest decline and bring about positive outcomes in historically underserved communities as well as to boost the enhancement of areas of opportunity while maintaining housing affordability.
 These target areas may be applied to activities funded by HOME, CDBG, and the Section 108 Loan Guarantee Program.
-When reviewing projects for funding, HCD staff may give special consideration to projects that fall within the boundaries of the Areas for Community Reinvestment or leverage additional funding, such as State Housing Tax Credits.
+When reviewing projects for funding, HCD staff may give special consideration to projects that fall within the boundaries of the Areas for Community Reinvestment or the Third Ward Choice Neighborhood.
+Geographically prioritizing areas will leverage additional funding, such as State Housing Tax Credits.
 Funding for code enforcement activities will be geographically targeted to only Areas for Community Reinvestment.
-Other entitlement funds may be prioritized in the target areas because these neighborhoods are most in need of public facility and economic development improvements, but some projects may also be funded in other areas of the city because of the great need in neighborhoods throughout the city.
+Other entitlement funds may be prioritized in targeted areas because these are most in need of housing and public facility and economic development improvements and may provide additional opportunities for leveraging.
+For instance, HCD may prioritize areas through NOFAs or application selection.

+but projects may also be funded in other areas of the city because of the great need in neighborhoods throughout the city.